Driving in Italy? 7 Things to Know Before Renting a Car

 Between local driversโ€™ unpredictable maneuvers and extreme tailgating, narrow country lanes, bumpy dirt roads, old cobblestone streets, scary cliffside roads, limited parking, and ZTL zones, driving in Italy can be pretty challenging.
 Be ready for it!

-A beautiful street in a small town in Puglia
+A quiet street in a small town in Puglia on a sunny day

 7. Know where to find the best deals.